It's time to plan your adventure! Explore below for information and recommendations to make your trip here amazing!

 Closest Gas & Auto Repair (5 mi): Chevron

 Rent a patio boat, fishing boat, or kayak for a half or full day and cruise around Lake Kaweah

 Go white water rafting on the Kaweah River (April- June, dependent on the river conditions)

 Fishing out back by the river, at the lake, or drop a line into the calmer waters just upstream.

 To get there, follow along the road toward the Park entrance until you find a driveway on your right before the main Park gate.
 Follow the path through the no trespassing gate to find a bridge over the river and many calmer pools ripe for fishing.

 Hike, mountain bike, or run from Skyline Trailhead at the base of Case Mountain.

 Take a calming "flume walk" leaving right from our backyard.

-To access, look for the footpath heading up the hill between The Canopy yoga studio and the sign at the base of the driveway.
-Follow it and go left at the top to walk as long as you like (about 4 miles to the very end) & gain a different perspective on Three Rivers.
+To access, look for the marked trail behind The Canopy yoga studio.
+Follow it and go left at the top to walk as long as you like (about 4 miles to the very end) to gain a different perspective on Three Rivers.